charabii/MobileScoreBoard-shortpeoplefix/README.md

 im short and cant reach the x :sob:

+press B to close the scoreboard

+dont close it with B after reporting somebody just wait for it to close by itself

 also fixed the void issue so you cant open it again while its already open

 # MobileScoreBoard